ibm-cloud-docs/Cloudant/guides/mvcc.md

 You must specify the previous `_rev` when you [update a document](/docs/Cloudant?topic=Cloudant-documents#update) or else your request fails and returns a [409 error](/docs/Cloudant?topic=Cloudant-http#http-status-codes).

-`_rev` must not be used to build a version control system because it is an internal value used by the server.
+`_rev` must not be used to build a version control system because it is an internal value that is used by the server.
 Therefore, older revisions of a document are transient, and removed regularly.
 {: note}

 However, you can query a particular revision by using its `_rev`, but